-- Choose this Free Accessory Bundle in your Shopping Basket
+- Choose a Free Accessory Bundle in Your Shopping Basket

 |30m Wander Lead, Socket Tester & Voltstick Bundle||

 Megger MFT1720 Multifunction Tester Details

 Choose this free Accessory Bundle in your basket for a limited time!

 The kit includes the following accessories worth £65.97: